These Terms of Engagement apply in respect of all work carried out by us for you, except to the extent that we otherwise agree with you in writing.

 If our retainer is terminated you must pay us all fees due up to the date of termination and all expenses incurred up to that date.

 We treat all information we hold about you and your personal or business affairs as private and confidential.
 That information will not be disclosed to any third party unless:

-Notwithstanding paragraph 32 above, we reserve the right to disclose your name, date of birth, and address to a credit agency to perform a credit reference or to undertake credit management processes.
+Notwithstanding the paragraph above, we reserve the right to disclose your name, date of birth, and address to a credit agency to perform a credit reference or to undertake credit management processes.